 One significant change that Joseph Smith made, occurs at Doctrine and Covenants section 27 where Joseph Smith claims to receive the priesthood “keys of authority” that forms the very basis of the Mormon Melchizedek Priesthood leadership system.
-Yet, this whole section of Scripture is completely missing in the original version published in chapter 28 of the Book of Commandments.
+Yet, this whole section of Scripture is completely missing in the original version printed in chapter 28 of the Book of Commandments.

-Another significant change is found in the Book of Commandments chapter 4 where God tells Joseph Smith that after translating the Book of Mormon, He would “grant him no other gift” to translate.
-But later when Joseph Smith translated the Book of Abraham, he changed this revelation to say, “this is the first gift that I bestowed upon you” in Doctrine and Covenants, Section 5 verse 4.
+Another significant change is found in the Book of Commandments chapter 4 where God tells Joseph Smith, after translating the Book of Mormon, that He would “grant him no other gift” to translate.
+But later, when Joseph Smith translated the Book of Abraham, he changed this revelation to say “this is the first gift that I bestowed upon you” in Doctrine and Covenants section 5 verse 4.

 Book Of Commandments Section 4:

 “he has no power over them except I grant it unto him; and he has a gift to translate the book, and I have commanded him that he shall pretend to no other gift, for I will grant him no other gift.”

 “4 And you have a gift to translate the plates; and this is the first gift that I bestowed upon you; and I have commanded that you should pretend to no other gift until my purpose is fulfilled in this; for I will grant unto you no other gift until it is finished.”